gibbsalex/my-demos/bike_suspension_sim/suspension_sys_id.md

 Bounded Goal: Plot a Bode plot of the system response, to analyze which frequencies of signals get amplified or attenuated.

+We utilize two methods to determine the transfer function that the system represents.

 ### Definitions

-System: The plant that takes the input signal and turns it into the output.
+System: The plant that takes the input signal and turns it into the output through dynamics.

 Input: The input to the plant is the force felt to the rear wheel.